16 Subtle Signs You're Eating Too Much Sugar

 Some research suggests that sugar might decrease the diversity of healthy bacteria in your gut within as little as a week, making your digestive system sluggish.
 "Too much white sugar won't help you if you're trying to promote healthy bacteria in your system," adds Zeitlin.
-Foods naturally high in fiber have a positive impact—and people eating lots of sugar generally aren't eating a lot of fiber, agrees Ansel.
+Foods naturally high in fiber have a positive impact—and people eating lots of sugar generally aren't eating a lot of fiber, says Ansel.

 You're breaking out around your mouth and chin.

 While experts say that severe acne has nothing to do with diet for the vast majority of people, some studies have linked breakouts to eating too many sugary foods.
 In theory, says Ansel, sugar increases the production of hormones—particularly androgens—that are linked to inflammatory hormonal acne, which usually appears around the jawline and the mouth, says Bruce Robinson, M.D., a board-certified dermatologist in New York City.

 "If you're struggling with breakouts and don't know why, it can be helpful to cut out added sugars in your diet," says Ansel.